 Another big trend proven to enhance physical and mental performance is on-site, face-to-face wellness coaching, and therapy.
-Adding an on-site health coach (or as part of a workplace wellness program) can be life-changing for an individual and revolutionary in terms of improving the performance of your workforce.
+Adding an on-site health coach can be life-changing for an individual and revolutionary for improving the performance of your workforce.

 So bring in nutritionists to speak to employees during lunch, organize after-work healthy cooking classes for the office or communicate healthy lifestyle tips.
-Or you can invest in an on-site behavioral health specialist such as a health coach, health educator, registered nurses to discuss chronic disease risk factors—like obesity, stress, poor diet and high blood pressure, etc.
+Or you can invest in an on-site behavioral health specialist such as a health coach, health educator, or registered nurse to discuss chronic disease risk factors such as obesity, stress, poor diet, high blood pressure, etc.

 5. Paid Fitness Memberships

 Rewards, incentives, and benefits are great techniques to increase motivation in the workplace.
 These techniques can also promote health and wellness by providing benefits such as a gym, spa, or yoga membership.

 Amenities such as an on-site gym give employees the opportunity to exercise together, creating a strong work environment.
 Offering group classes that help educate workers on the benefits of exercise and diet before or after work gives them an incentive to be at work as well as enjoy it.